F1uviati1is/rallus-coun-in-CZE/README.md

 ## Content

 - [x] Structured Data counts per point of water rail in Czechia.
+- [x] Script of data preparation.
 - [ ] Script investigating the relationship of rail to environment.
-- [ ] Script modelling the numbers of rail based on.
+- [x] Script modelling the numbers of rail based on predictosr found in previous one.
+- [ ] Model diagnostics and interpretation
 - [ ] Description of reusing presented approach for other species data.

 ## Object naming convention